me-box/zestdb/docs/README.md

 ### Time series API

-The time series API has support for writing generic JSON blobs or data in a specific format which allows extra functionality such as filtering and aggregation on the data.
+The time series API has support for writing generic JSON blobs or data in a specific format which allows extra functionality such as joining, filtering and aggregation on the data.
 The generic blob API is called using the '/ts/blob' extension in the path.
 Otherwise it is assumed that the data consists of a value together with an optional tag.
 A value is integer or floating point number and a tag is an identifier with corresponding string value.
 For example:```{"room": "lounge", "value": 1}```.
 Tagging a value provides a way to group values together when accessing them.
 In the example provided you could retrieve all values that are in a room called 'lounge'.

 Data returned from a query is a JSON dictionary containing a timestamp in epoch milliseconds and the actual data.
 For example:```{"timestamp":1513160985841,"data":{"foo":"bar","value":1}}```.
 Data can also be aggregated by applying functions across values.
 This results in a response of a single value.
 For example: ```{"result":1}```.